Sharmaine30/Final_Project/README.md

 Logging Out: After completing the booking, customers can log out for security.
 CREATE DATABASE MovieMate;

+# Employee Interface

+Log In: Open the application and enter the employee credentials (username and password) to log in.

+Navigate to Movie Table: Instead of a dashboard, the employee directly navigates to the "Movie" section or table.

+View Movie List: Access the movie table to view a comprehensive list of all available movies, including details such as title, genre, release date, and current status.

+Check Movie Details: Select a specific movie to view detailed information like genre, release date, duration, language, description, and ticket price

+Transaction Processing: Complete the booking transaction by selecting the number of tickets, confirming seat choices, and processing the payment.

+Edit Movie Details: If there are updates to a movie's details (e.g., change in release date), the employee can access the movie table and edit relevant information.

+Delete Movie Entries: In case a movie is no longer running or has been canceled, the employee can remove the corresponding entry from the movie table.

+Customer Support: Access customer profiles, view booking history, and assist with any inquiries or issues customers may have.

+View Transaction History: Check the transaction history related to movie bookings to monitor revenue and reconcile payments.

+Log Out: Once the tasks are completed, the employee can log out of the application to secure access.

+# Tables
 CREATE TABLE Customer (
     customer_id INT PRIMARY KEY,
     full_name VARCHAR(100) NOT NULL,